hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/Corona Setup.md

 ```

 The function will print the availability condition as well as perform any logic when the result of the condition is true or false.
-This is useful to determine if the GameSparks API is ready to use or not.
+This is useful to determine whether or not the GameSparks API is ready to use.

 *5.* For the next step we'll be connecting to our Game's backend using the *API Key* and *Secret*:

 ```
 --Create GS Instance
 gs = createGS()
---Set the logger for debugging the Responses,Messages and Requests flowning in and out gs.setLogger(writeText)
+--Set the logger for debugging the Responses, Messages and Requests flowing in and out gs.setLogger(writeText)
 --Set API Key
 gs.setApiKey("293711ZXWjA9")